GameBoiss/ask-me/README.md

 pnpm dev
 ```

+4. Run the run the development server using the command `npm run dev`.
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.